gavinnurrafiq/Stella-Video/README.md

 - **Fully Portable:** Carry your player on a USB drive; it runs without needing local installation.

 ## 🛠 Installation
-1. Download the latest version of `StellaPlayer.exe`.
+1. Download the latest version of `StellaVideo.exe`.
 2. Move the file to your preferred directory.
 3. Double-click the application to launch it instantly.

 ## 📖 Usage
-See StellaPlayer in action:
+See StellaVideo in action:

 <p align="center">
   <img src="resources/gif0.gif" alt="StellaPlayer Usage Demo" width="600">